 Let $n\geq 3$ be a natural number and $(R, r, d)$ with $R>r$ be a triple of positive numbers satisfying the relation

-where $q=\tan^2\frac{\pi}{n}.$ It is known that such a triple defines a poristic system of Steiner $n$-chains with the parent circles having radii $R, r$ and the distance between their centers equal to $d$ (see, e.g., \cite{ped}).
+where $q=\tan^2\frac{\pi}{n}.$ It is known that such a triple defines a poristic system of Steiner $n$-chains (aka Steiner $n$-garlands) with the parent circles having radii $R, r$ and the distance between their centers equal to $d$ (see, e.g., \cite{ped}).
 We will say that this is a pair of parent circles of order $n$ with the gauge $(R,r,d)$.
 The number $d$ will be called the {\it gap} of parent circles.
 Denote by $a= \frac{1}{r}, A=-\frac{1}{R}$ the so-called {\it bends} (signed curvatures) of the parent circles.
-As was shown in \cite{scta}, for each Steiner $n$-chain $G$ and natural number $k$, we define the $k$-th {\it bending moment} $I_k^{(n)}(G)$ of chain $G$ as
+Following \cite{scta}, for each Steiner $n$-chain $G$ and natural number $k$, we define the $k$-th {\it bending moment} $I_k^{(n)}(G)$ of chain $G$ as

 where $b_j$ are the bends (curvatures) of the circles in $G.$ As was shown in \cite{scta}, the first $n-1$ bending moments $I_k^{(n)}(G)$ are invariant in a poristic family of poristic Steiner $n$-chains with the given parent circles, so we denote them simply by $I_k^{(n)} = I_k^{(n)}(R,r,d)$ and call $I_k^{(n)}$ the {\it invariant bending moments} of poristic Steiner chains.
 Clearly, they can be expressed through radii $R, r$ of the parent circles or, equivalently, through their bends (signed curvatures) $a, A$.